 About Habitat for Humanity of Greater Sacramento

 Habitat for Humanity of Greater Sacramento is part of a global, nonprofit housing organization operated on Christian principles that seeks to put God’s love into action by building homes, communities and hope.
 Habitat for Humanity of Greater Sacramento is dedicated to eliminating substandard housing locally and worldwide through constructing, rehabilitating and preserving homes; by advocating for fair and just housing policies; and by providing training and access to resources to help families improve their shelter conditions.
 Habitat for Humanity was founded on the conviction that every man, woman and child should have a simple, durable place to live in dignity and safety, and that decent shelter in decent communities should be a matter of conscience and action for all.

 - Recognize our social and moral responsibility to help the working poor

 - Seek and work in dynamic partnerships to develop our community

-- Work to increase overall home ownership in Sacramento County
+- Work to increase overall home ownership in Sacramento and Yolo Counties

 - We are a non-profit 501(c)(3), private, non-governmental organization